Kosoian v Société de transport de Montréal: Background

 On May 13, 2009, Bela Kosoian, a 38-year-old student of the Université du Québec à Montréal entered Montmorency Metro station in Laval on her way to attend class.
 As she began descending the escalator, she began rummaging through her bag for money to the buy a ticket.

 An officer who was assigned to monitor subway stations in Laval, SPVM Constable Fabio Camacho, saw her and asked her to hold the handrail, as Camacho mistakenly believed that a pictogram asking Metro users to hold the escalator handrail represented a municipal bylaw.
 Kosoian refused, and a heated argument ensued.
 Constable Camacho told her that she would be ticketed if she did not hold the handrail.
 Kosoian protested and continued to refuse the demand.
 Camacho confronted her when she reached the bottom of the escalator, and told her to accompany him to a holding room so a statement of offence could be drawn up, but Kosoian refused the request and began to walk towards the subway turnstiles.

 Camacho and his partner used physical force in response.
 Camacho held her forearm to restrain her, and he and his partner then proceeded to move her to the holding room, dragging her by the elbows.
-Once at the holding room, Camacho asked her to identify herself, but she refused to comply with Camacho's unlawful demand and asked to contact a lawyer.
+Once at the holding room, Camacho asked her to identify herself, but she refused to comply with Camacho's demand and asked to contact a lawyer.
 Camacho then warned her that should she continue, she would be arrested for hindering the duties of a police officer, but Kosoian again refused to comply.
 She was subsequently placed under arrest and informed of her Charter rights.

 Camacho then began searching her bag for a piece of identification.
 Kosoian objected, and he stepped on her foot in an attempt in seize the backpack.
-After she continued resisting the unlawful arrest, Camacho and his partner pinned Kosoian against the wall and handcuffed her, and seizing her bag.
+After she continued resisting the arrest, Camacho and his partner pinned Kosoian against the wall, handcuffed her, and seized her bag.
 Camacho then made her sit in a chair as he and his partner searched her bag and promptly found her wallet and identification cards.
-She was then fined $100 for not holding the handrail and $320 for hindering an inspector in the performance of his duties.
+She was then given tickets for not holding the handrail, (with a fine of $100) and for hindering an inspector in the performance of his duties(with a fine of $320).

 According to Kosoian, she suffered serious psychological harm from the incident.
 The following day she met with a physician, who told her she was suffering from post-arrest anxiety and abrasions on her wrists and foot.
 A couple of days later, another physician diagnosed her with post-traumatic stress disorder and a strained ankle.